2314438/CS220AU-DP/README.md

 The URL for the website can be located in the sidebar, under the 'About' section.
 The homepage content is sourced from the `index.md` file.

 ### Portfolio Items
-Your submitted portfolio should include the following components, along with their respective contribution to your overall mark:
+My portfolio includes the following components:

-1. **website** (80%): explores your chosen research question across one or multiple webpages
+1. **website**: explores my research question across my webpage
 2. **self- and peer-assessment** (10%): utilizes the `assessment.md` file
-3. **portfolio overview** (10%): provides a succinct description of your portfolio, along with a list of tasks to do (Tasks) and those already completed (Log) in this `README.md` file
+3. **portfolio overview** (10%): provides a succinct description of my portfolio, along with a list of tasks to do (Tasks) and those already completed (Log) in this `README.md` file: https://khofstadter.github.io/CS220AU-DP/

-Once the above items are completed, fill out the `checklist.md` file, download it, and submit on FASER.

-Instructions on using this GitHub repository as a template for your assignment will be provided in class.
-Seek clarification if anything is unclear.

 ## Tasks
+Constract an essay (the webpage) around my current research question draft (How AI takes over our lives?):

+1. Create a list of keyword;
+2. Use these keywords to find literature via search engines (find help at https://navigatingthedigitalworld.com/docs/project-management);
+4. Use the litrev findings to help answer my research questions.
+To do this I will construct an essay framework (title, keywords, introduction, body, conclusion, references).
+A guide can be found on the portfolio template's website: https://khofstadter.github.io/CS220AU-DP/
-1. fork this repository
+5. Finalize all files in this repository
-2. activate GitHub Pages to generate a website from the files
-3. familiarize yourself with Markdown language and modify the `index.md` file
-4. continuously update the Tasks and Log headings to reflect your progress
-5. ...
+6. Download the checklist file and submit it (only this one) on FASER.

 ## Log

-- 2023-10-11 repository amended for 2023
-- 2022-10-17 amended the repository to work with to be aligned with the focus on how the module is run in 2022 (e.g. regarding the theme)
-- 2022-10-10 based on the last year's portfolio template, I created a draft for a new template
-- 2021-10-23 demonstrating VSC on computer. testing on another computer as well. testing on mac. testing GitHub Desktop.
-- 2021-10-19 minor grammar and logic changes.
-- 2021-10-16 testing fork from kris-dummy account.
-Testing notifications in forked repos.
-- 2021-10-11 one peer assessment instead of two needed.
-- 2021-10-07 to have an originality report from FASER, students need to submit the DI reflection as PDF.
-They can still add this reflection to their GitHub repositories as an additional website if they would like to.
-The submit.md file is changed to final-check.md.
-All files changed to reflect these changes.
-- 2021-10-06 README.md refined with clearer overview.
-Change from submitting in PDF to submitting in .md (submit.md).
-- 2021-10-05 submit.md refined (raw rubric sheet in Excel file and converted with https://www.convertcsv.com/csv-to-markdown.htm.
-All text checked with free Grammarly and ProWritingAid
-- 2021-10-03 di-reflection simplified. submit.md simplified. index.md simplified
-- 2021-10-01 assessment.md renamed to submit.md. reflection.md renamed to di-reflection.md.
-Links added to CS220 repo and files were fine-tuned
-- 2021-09-24 index.md, reflection.md and assessment.md added. readme.md refined
-- 2021-09-21 repo created. readme.md added and next steps in the todo heading defined
+2024-01-11 I saw Kris to help understand how I can fasten up my progress with finishing my portfolio.

+2023-10-?

+2023-10-??

+2023-10-17 I attended my first class.
+The reasons for not attending classes beforehand are linked to timetable clashes.